svanderweerd/codex/docs/setup-docs/tools-plugins.md

-# Managing your code

-There are different code management tools that will help you write code in a consistent style, catch bugs and errors, and increase the quality of your code.
-I will list a couple of the tools that I am familiar with.

-## linting
+# Tools & Plugins

-### markdownlint-cli
+## markdownlint-cli

-When you have a project with markdown (`.md`) files, or when building documentation sites based on markdown files (e. g., with Mkdocs), you can use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to catch bugs or issues in your documentation.
+When you have a project with markdown (`.md`) files, or when building documentation sites based on markdown files (e. g., with Mkdocs), you can use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to improve your markdown code.

 Install with homebrew: